sean-smith/swsmith.cc/content/posts/hpc7g-parallelcluster.md

 ## Setup

 To deploy `hpc7g` instances we'll need to create a ARM-specific cluster due to a restriction in AWS ParallelCluster that each cluster needs to share the same architecture i.e. `arm64` or `x86_64`.
+See [Multi-Cluster Mode](#slurm-multi-cluster-mode) for an example of how to link the two clusters.

 The next important caveat is that the HPC7g instances **can only be deployed in a private subnet in a single-AZ**, at launch that's only N. Virginia (us-east-1), `use1-az6` Availability Zone.